-If User File is selected as the data pattern, the number of bits in the user's data file will equal the value displayed in the Pattern Length field, when the Pattern Reps field is set to one.
-The number of times the pattern is repeated can by selected by entering the desired repetition value in the Pattern Reps field.
+If User File is selected as the Data Pattern, the number of bits in the user's data file will equal the value displayed in the Pattern Length field, when Pattern Reps field is set to 1.
+You can select the number of times the pattern is repeated by entering the desired repetition value in the Pattern Reps field.
 The Pattern Reps and Pattern Length fields are coupled.
-If one of these fields is changed, the other field will automatically be updated.
+If one of these fields is changed, the other field will be automatically updated.